Skip to main content

 Grid search hyperparameter

-Defines the maximum norm of the gradients H2O Hydrogen Torch specifies during model training.
+This setting defines the maximum norm of the gradients H2O Hydrogen Torch specifies during model training.
 Defaults to 0, no clipping.
 When a value greater than 0 is specified, H2O Hydrogen Torch modifies the gradients during model training.
 H2O Hydrogen Torch uses the specified value as an upper limit for the norm of the gradients, calculated using the Euclidean norm over all gradients per batch.

 note